puavo-org/puavo-ca/setup/README.md

-You should also tell the web software the path to look for organisation certificates by configuring in `<rails root>/config/puavo.yml` the parameter `certdirpath` to point to `/etc/puavo-ca/organisations`.
+You should also tell the web software the path to look for organisation certificates by configuring in `<rails root>/config/puavo.yml` the parameter `certdirpath` to point to `/etc/puavo-ca/certificates`.
 Puavo-CA will use the organisation certificates to sign the host certificate requests that are sent to it.
+Also setting up `default_certchain_version` to some certificate chain version under /etc/puavo-ca/certificates might be a good idea.